Table of content

 Notable small cap stocks include Godrej Industries Ltd, Aditya Birla Fashion and Retail Ltd, Bandhan Bank Ltd, Cholamandalam Financial Holdings Ltd, and One97 Communications Ltd (Paytm).

-Balance Small Cap Funds And Large Cap Funds In Your Portfolio
+How to Balance Small Cap, Mid Cap, And Large Cap Funds in Your Portfolio

 - Instead of putting all your money into either small cap or large cap funds, it's smarter to balance your portfolio.
 Diversifying your investments across small cap, large cap, and even mid-cap funds can help manage risk and improve overall returns.